COVID-19 Employee Resources for Canadians

-Thousands of employees throughout Alberta and BC are being impacted by the COVID-19 crisis in some form or another.
-Taylor Janis Workplace Law has always stood up for employees both as a legal resource and advocate.
+Thousands of employees throughout Canada were impacted by the COVID-19 crisis in some form or another.
+Taylor Janis Workplace Law has always stood up for employees, both as a legal resource and advocate.

 What should I do now that I have been laid-off by my employer?

-- Clarify if the lay-off is permanent or temporary.
+1. Clarify if the lay-off is permanent or temporary

 If Permanent – do not sign or agree to anything until you have received advice from an employment lawyer about your severance rights.
 Note that these are not the same as your rights under the Employment Standards Code.
 If your employer calls it a ‘temporary lay-off,’ you should also consult an employment lawyer or a legal resource to ensure you understand what that means.